ThomasBuchinger/miq-flow/README.md

 # ManageIQ Automate GitFlow Importer
 This command line utility implements a git-based branching workflow (GitFlow) on top of the default ManageIQ Automate Import/Export Scripts.

 Automation Engine is ManageIQ's way to integrate IT infrastructure into the wider Enterprise (e.g. CMDB, change management, billing, ...).
-This integration TODO
+It is common for ManageIQ deployments to have a shared DEV environment, because custom Automate Methods not only depend on access to the APIs of backend systems, but also on the ServiceModels exposed by Automate Engine.

 # The Problem
 ManageIQ does provide import/export scripts for Automate domains, however the default scripts are not compatible with GitFlow for the following reasons: